 THE GLASS: Over 67 colors of glass comprise the main glass palette along with many additional accent colors.
 The European mouthblown glass is primarily from Germany and Poland with a smattering from France.
 Austrian Lead-Crystal Prisms are sprinkled across the stained glass – their tiny rainbows symbolize hopefulness and God’s unexpected gifts.
 German cast-glass jewels can be seen in the centers of the roses and eyes of the fish.

-THE REST OF THE LITURGICAL ART TEAM:
+LITURGICAL ART TEAM:

 • Margarito Mondragon, Las Vegas, NM: Statues/Bultos